Active Debug Port

 The 2 Wire ACTIVE Debug Port uses a SYNC serial bus signaling (CLOCK and DATA lines) with 8 data bits with DATA sampled on the rising edge of the CLOCK rate up to 80M bits per second.
 This mode can be created easily using an SPI bus using just the SCK and MOSI signals.
 The bit alignment is determined by the fact that every MSBit is a 0.
 To sync we detect if the MSBit is a 1, and if it is we skip a bit until it is never a 1.
 Once synced, it will remain synced until the 0x7F no longer exists of an MSBit is a 1, and a new sync procedure will be completed.

-The SWV ACTIVE Debug Port uses the UART encoding mode of SWV (Manchester is not supported) with serial UART bus signaling with 8 data bits and no parity at any baud rate that is an exact divide down of 30MHz.
+On the Active-Pro, the SWV ACTIVE Debug Port uses the UART encoding mode of SWV (Manchester is not supported) with serial UART bus signaling with 8 data bits and no parity at any baud rate that is an exact divide down of 30MHz.
 Bit alignment is defined by the UART start bit protocol.
 SWV outputs 2 bytes for each transmitted character: the first byte is the SWV channel and type indicator, and the second byte is the actual channel data.
 The Active Debug Port data is contained in these second bytes and the first bytes are ignored.

 Best Practices

-Until we can get an ACTIVE Debug Port Hardware Block built inside every microprocessor, use the following Best Practices while using these critical new debug ports on any of your microprocessors:
+Until we can get an Active Debug Port Hardware Block built inside every microprocessor, use the following Best Practices while using these critical new debug ports on any of your microprocessors:

 Debug Output Speed - Since each call to the debug output takes a small amount of time away from the host processor, it is important to use the fastest method of transfer possible.
 The fastest mode is 2-wire mode, and if you have a built in SPI hardware block in your MCU even better.
 The slowest mode is typically the 1-wire mode since it is typically driven by a UART.
 In this case, use as fast a baud rate as possible.